Else Beitz: Personal life and education

 Else Hochheim was born in Hamburg, Germany in 1920, the daughter of August Hochheim.
 As a child, she played the piano and was interested in having a good education.
 The family went through a difficult financial period when August was unemployed.
 Else's brother was taken out of school so that he could help support the family.
 Else's mother insisted that the children should be treated equally.
 Else was pulled out of school against the pleas of her teachers who found her to be intelligent.
 Throughout her life, Else was interested in history, literature, and music.

 In May 1938, Berthold Beitz arrived in Hamburg, and Else met him at Deutsche Shell, where they both worked.
 They played tennis together on the company's tennis courts.
 Beitz and Berthold married in Hamburg on December 30, 1939, and had three daughters.
 They initially had a premature set of twins.
 Within a few weeks of her birth, Ingrid died of pneumonia.
 Barbara survived.
 Berthold, who transferred to Krosno as a manager at Beskydy oil, got a job as a secretary for Beitz, which allowed her to get a residency permit.
 Their daughter Barbara stayed in Greifswald with her grandmother Erna.
 The family — Beitz, Berthold, and Barbara — settled in the Boryslav of what was then the Ukrainian Soviet Socialist Republic.
 Beitz, no longer employed, focused on taking care of her family.
-Beitz witnesses the horror of the war.
+Beitz witnessed the horror of the war.
 Beitz and her husband also had daughters Suzanne and Bettina.